Introduction

 - Map 5 – Peat resources areas west of Glastonbury

-- Map 6 – 14th round Petroleum Exploration and Development Licence (PEDL) areas(signed September 2016)
+- Map 6 – 14th round Petroleum Exploration and Development Licence (PEDL) area – these licences have expired and the map has been withdrawn

 - Map 7a – Broadleaved woodland and rivers and streams ecological networks